Two Worlds II: Sequel

 In March 2016, a sequel was announced, titled Two Worlds III.
 It was set for release in 2019.
-In December 2018, TopWare Interactive told wccftech that Two Worlds III was still in pre-production as they were working on additional DLC content for Two Worlds II and that Two Worlds III will not be released until at least 2023.
+In December 2018, TopWare Interactive told wccftech that Two Worlds III was still in pre-production as they were working on additional DLC content for Two Worlds II and that Two Worlds III would not be released until at least 2023.
 In an October 2021 interview, Dirk P. Hassinger of Topware Interactive stated that they weren't currently working on a Two Worlds project, and were in talks with potential partners for Two Worlds III.